peter28data/Tableau/README.md

 ---

+First, we identify:

-The top 20 Heallthcare companies by market capitlization in 2020 reflect how the public market values its future potential at share price by distributed shares.
-The revenue shows what a healtcare company performs for that the year 2020.
-This parameter-driven calculation lets decision-makers switch between those perspectives and identify gaps between current performance and expected growth.
+The Top 20 Healthcare companies by market capitlization in 2020 reflect how the public market values its future potential at share price by distributed shares.
+The revenue shows how the healthcare company performed for the year 2020.

+This lets decision-makers switch between those perspectives and identify gaps between current performance and expected growth to identify companies that are undervalued and overvalued.

+Eli Lilly:

+In 2020, the top 3 healthcare companies by market cap align with the top 3 companies by revenue.

+However, Eli Lilly, the fourth highest market cap, had less than a 5% difference in market cap but its earnings of 24.5B are 42% lower than 41.9B from the third leading competitor.

+To compare Eli Lilly to the industry average for the top 20 companies by revenue is 35.5B.

+---

+Insight:

+Eli Lilly is the fourth highest healthcare company by market but is earning less than the average revenue of the top 20 healthcare companies, signaling underperformance relative to the benchmark.

 ---